cg-dot/oai-reverse-proxy/docs/user-management.md

 7. Set `FIREBASE_RTDB_URL` to the reference URL of your Firebase Realtime Database, e.g. `https://my-project-default-rtdb.firebaseio.com`.
 8. Set `GATEKEEPER_STORE` to `firebase_rtdb` in your environment if you haven't already.

-The proxy will attempt to connect to your Firebase Realtime Database at startup and will throw an error if it cannot connect.
+The proxy server will attempt to connect to your Firebase Realtime Database at startup and will throw an error if it cannot connect.
 If you see this error, check that your `FIREBASE_RTDB_URL` and `FIREBASE_KEY` secrets are set correctly.

----

-Users are loaded from the database and changes are flushed periodically.
-You can use the PUT /admin/users API to bulk import users and force a flush to the database.